WapaMario63/LoEWCT/README.md

 ## Legends of Equestria, Wapa Castle Team Edition

 _This LoEWCT remake repo, LoE Movie Maker and other [LoEWCT] servers are now discountinued.
-Please check out [LoEWCT2](https://github.com/WapaMario63/LoEWCT2) instead and once that has an actual working server, this repo may be deleted._
+Please check out [LoEWCT2](https://github.com/WapaMario63/LoEWCT2).
+This repo may soon be deleted in favor of LoEWCT2, it is better if you contribute to that.
+Ff you are looking for the original LoEWCT, see [LoE Movie Maker](https://github.com/WapaMario63/LoE-Movie-Maker) as it is pretty much the same thing._

 ### Original info